The PROHIBITED LIST FOR HUMAN ATHLETES

 |Clean Sport for Humans - Prohibited Substances Library|

-|WADA Prohibited List to come into effect on 1 January 2020 & Summary of Major Modifications fromt the 2019 List|
+|WADA Prohibited List 2023, effective 1 January 2023 & WADA Prohibited List 2023: Summary of Major Modifications from the 2022 List and Explanatory Notes|

 |Questions ?
-Contact your National Anti-Doping Organisation (NADO) or the FEI|
+Contact your National Anti-Doping Organization (NADO) or the FEI|